H1 Blender level guide - Advanced

-The Master Chief reference model will now appear in the level and can be moved and rotated as necessary.
-For this tutorial, the reference model will be moved to the southern dirt patch of the level where the base structure will be constructed.
+Your selected reference model will now appear in the level and can be moved and rotated as necessary.
+For this tutorial, the generated reference model will be cyborg and will be moved to the southern dirt patch of the level where the base structure will be constructed.

 Note that the model may appear below the terrain but will be selected, move the model up to make it visible.

 The reference model will NEVER be linked to the reference frame and only exists as a reference tool.
 Since the model is not linked to the frame, it will never be part of the level and will never be exported.
 Therefore, the model can be kept in the .blend file and does not have to be deleted each time the level is exported to a .JMS.